 Where Do They Go? by Julia Alvarez, illus. by Sabra Field (Triangle Square, 2016), is a poem about the questions and emotions that manifest when coping with death and grief.
 Ages 3–7.

-Who Needs a Hug?: A Finding Dory Story by Beth Sycamore, illus. by Disney Storybook Artists (Lerner/Disney Learning) is one of four titles in the Disney Everyday Stories series, which features Disney characters tackling various SEL themes.
+Who Needs a Hug?: A Finding Dory Story by Beth Sycamore (Lerner/Disney Learning) is one of four titles in the Disney Everyday Stories series, which features Disney characters tackling various SEL themes.
 Ages 4-7.

 Why the Face? by Jean Jullien (Phaidon), provides a guessing game of facial reactions that encourages readers to practice empathy and build emotional intelligence.
 Ages 2–4.